Also available in Deutsch

 In our European and international cooperation efforts we work for people to be able to live self-determined lives in freedom and dignity.
 We make a contribution underpinned by values to helping Germany meet its growing responsibilities throughout the world.

 We encourage people to lend a hand in shaping the future along these lines.
-With more than 70 offices abroad and projects in over 120 countries, we make a unique contribution to the promotion of democracy, the rule of law and a social market economy.
+With over 200 projects in more than 120 countries, we make a unique contribution to the promotion of democracy, the rule of law and a social market economy.
 To foster peace and freedom we encourage a continuous dialog at the national and international levels as well as the exchange between cultures and religions.

 Human beings in their distinctive dignity and with their rights and responsibilities are at the heart of our work.
 We are guided by the conviction that human beings are the starting point in the effort to bring about social justice and democratic freedom while promoting sustainable economic activity.
 By bringing people together who embrace their responsibilities in society, we develop active networks in the political and economic spheres as well as in society itself.
 The guidance we provide on the basis of our political know-how and knowledge helps to shape the globalization process along more socially equitable, ecologically sustainable and economically efficient lines.